 Moving to Chicago, USA?

-Chicago will forever be linked with the gangster culture of the 1920s, a period which saw the likes of Al Capone and Bugs Moran battle the police on the streets of Chicago during the Prohibition era, it can trace its origins back to 1679.
-The city experienced rapid growth in the mid-19th century and in the 21st century, Chicago is an international hub for finance, commerce, industry, technology, telecommunications, and transportation with O'Hare International Airport being the busiest airport in the world.
-In 2012 Chicago was listed as an alpha global city by the Globalization and World Cities Research Network and ranks seventh in the world in the 2014 Global Cities Index.
+Popular culture frequently links Chicago with the gangster culture of the 1920s, a period which saw the likes of Al Capone and Bugs Moran battle the police on the streets of Chicago during the Prohibition era.
+The city experienced rapid growth in the mid-19th and 21st centuries due to its role as an international hub for finance, commerce, industry, technology, telecommunications, and transportation – O’Hare International Airport is regarded as the busiest airport in the world.
+In 2012 Chicago was listed as an alpha global city by the Globalisation and World Cities Research Network and ranks seventh in the world in the 2014 Global Cities Index.

 Chicago, with its dozens of major banks, remains second only to New York City as a national financial hub, and is a major world convention destination.
 The city’s main convention centre, McCormick Place is the largest convention centre in the US and third largest in the world.
 Chicago ranks third in the US in the number of conventions hosted each year behind Las Vegas and Orlando.

 New Zealanders moving to Chicago need an Immigrant Visa to be able to live in the USA, and details of how to obtain one, can be found at the United States Diplomatic Mission to New Zealand’s website.

 The official currency of the United States of America is the US Dollar, and shops and service providers will only accept the US Dollar.
 Coins come in denominations of 1, 5, 10, 25 and 50 cent, and notes in $1, $2, $5, $10, $20, $50 and $100 bills.